Fiscal Year 2022 (FY22) State Budget

 Contact your state legislators today!
 Urge them to support a legislative add-on of $3M for domestic violence services in the FY22 State Budget.
 Without the state’s support, programs will not be able to provide life-saving services to survivors and their children.

 NJCEDV and domestic violence providers in each of the 21 counties are partially funded through allocations made in the annual state budget to the Department of Children and Families’ Division on Women (DOW).
-Contact your legislators today!
-Tell them to support a legislative add-on of $3M for domestic violence services in the FY22 State Budget.

 - Culturally specific organizations, who provide linguistically and culturally necessary services, were critical throughout this crisis.
 Yet, they currently receive no state funding for domestic violence services.